 This parameter is initially set to zero.
 If we move it in the positive direction, it will amplify the vibrations in the vocal, if we move it in the negative direction, it will smoothen the vocal.

 This setting helps you to reduce the robotic effect of Auto-Tune even more.
-It is useful when you are using small Retune Speed values, then Humanize will increase the retune speed for longer sounds making them more natural, and leave quick retune speed for short sounds.
+It is useful when you are using small Retune Speed values, then Humanize will decrease the retune speed for longer sounds making them more natural, and leave quick retune speed for short sounds.

 This is a whole bunch of parameters for creating vibration in your voice that wasn’t present there.
 If you’d like to hear how this function is used in production projects, you can hear some of it in Post Malone’s songs.